Encoder Resolution Calculator

 Practical Tips

-- ✓Place the encoder on the load side of a gearbox when absolute position accuracy matters — motor-side placement cannot detect gearbox backlash or compliance errors
+- ✓Per Sick Stegmann guidelines, place encoder on load side of gearbox when absolute position accuracy matters—motor-side placement cannot detect or correct for gearbox backlash, compliance, or thermal expansion

 Common Mistakes